bil-bal/financr-mobile/README.md

 ## Add a monthly limit, get an overview with graphs

-To show you how close you are to your personal monthly limit
+To show you how close you are to your personal monthly limit and to give you a better overview

 ![Imgur](https://i.imgur.com/fv6Scew.gif)

 ## Filter the list

+You can filter the list for a date range, category or the notes or everything at once

 ![Imgur](https://i.imgur.com/TPeZNWz.gif)

 ## Edit expenses

+If you make a mistake you can edit your expense entries or delete them

 ![Imgur](https://i.imgur.com/yrfG7GC.gif)